Key Takeaway

 Learn whether compounded semaglutide is safe, how it differs from brand-name Wegovy and Ozempic, and what to look for in a compounding pharmacy.

 Compounded semaglutide is made using the same active pharmaceutical ingredient (API) as Wegovy and Ozempic.
-The semaglutide molecule is identical.
+The semaglutide active ingredient is in the same class.
 What differs is the manufacturing process, the excipients (inactive ingredients), and the regulatory pathway.

 Brand-name Wegovy is manufactured by Novo Nordisk in large-scale facilities under New Drug Application (NDA) approval, which requires extensive clinical trials, manufacturing validation, and ongoing FDA inspections.
 Compounded semaglutide is produced by pharmacies operating under Section 503A or 503B of the Federal Food, Drug, and Cosmetic Act, with different (but still significant) regulatory requirements.